Ever notice how people respond to challenges in two completely different ways?

 Train your mind to handle discomfort by doing hard things intentionally.

-Each small victory proves to your brain—discomfort is survivable and often beneficial.
-What doesn't kill us—makes us stronger!
+Each small victory proves to your brain that discomfort is survivable and often beneficial.
+What doesn't kill us makes us stronger.

 Continuous Skill Acquisition

-You can adopt the "T-shaped" model: Deep expertise in one field + broad competence across several adjacent fields.
+Adopt the "T-shaped" model: Deep expertise in one field plus broad competence across several adjacent fields.

-Steve Jobs combined deep technology understanding with broad knowledge of design, typography, and liberal arts—creating products at the intersection points where others couldn't see connections.
+Steve Jobs combined deep technology understanding with broad knowledge of design, typography, and liberal arts.
+He created products at intersection points where others couldn't see connections.

 This is your personal diversification strategy against obsolescence.